MSH-trojan/Java/Object-Oriented-Programming/Graphics/JFrame/JPanel/Panel_Demo_1/ReadMe.md

 ## Overview

-1 - This program is showing the basics of a JPanel that we can use in this regard to have different parts on our Container.
+1 - This program explains the basics of a JPanel that we can use in this regard to have different parts on our Container.

 2 - then we make an array of Buttons and we set its size to 5 as we want 5 buttons.